18 primary and secondary schools to undergo mergers due to declining birth rates, changing demographics

 Telok Kurau Primary School was formerly Telok Kurau English School, founded in 1926.
 Its alumni include former Prime Minister Lee Kuan Yew and former Malaysian Prime Minister Hussein Onn.

-Teck Whye Primary School started as Jalan Teck Whye Primary School in 1959, located at 36 Jalan Teck Whye.
-It relocated to 30 Jalan Teck Whye in 1996 and shifted to its current location at 11 Teck Whye Walk in 2001.
+Teck Whye Secondary started as Jalan Teck Whye Secondary School in 1967.
+It was the second integrated school to be established in the Teck Whye neighbourhood and provided education in English, Mandarin and Malay.

 NO RETRENCHMENTS